awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example-ipv6-v2.md

 + [Step 5: Launch an instance into your public subnet](#vpc-subnets-commands-example-launch-instance-ipv6-v2)
 + [Step 6: Launch an instance into your private subnet](#vpc-subnets-commands-example-launch-instance-ipv6-private-v2)
 + [Step 7: Clean up](#vpc-subnets-commands-example-clean-up-ipv6-v2)

+## Prerequisites<a name="vpc-subnets-commands-example-ipv6-v2-prereqs"></a>

+Before you begin, install and configure the AWS CLI\.
+When you configure the AWS CLI, you specify your AWS credentials\.
+The examples in this tutorial assume you configured a default Region\.
+Otherwise, add the `--region` option to each command\.
+For more information, see [Installing or updating the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html) and [Configuring the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-configure.html)\.

 ## Step 1: Create a VPC and subnets<a name="vpc-subnets-commands-example-create-ipv6-vpc-v2"></a>